-The votes have all been counted, and the November 2013 Polymer Clay Central Challenge is complete!
-Congratulations to the three winners, and to ALL the contestants for taking the time to submit great entries at this busy time of the year.
-Now click here to see if your favorite won, and to see all the talented artists who played this month!
+The votes have all been counted, and we're ready to announce the three winners of the March 2015 Polymer Clay Central Challenge!
+Congratulations to the winners, and also to every artist who played along this month - you all did great work!
+Click here to see if your favorite won, and to see all the talented contestants!

-And mark your calendars - as we begin our 16th YEAR of CONTESTS (WOW!!!), it's time to get ready for the January 2014 PCC Challenge (we're all too busy with the holidays for a December contest)!
-Check here for the dual themes, rules and entry submission form and take a chance on great prizesfrom our NEW sponsor, Sculpey Products!
+And don't forget, it's time to get ready for the April 2015 PCC Challenge!
+Check here for the themes, rules and entry submission form and take a chance on great prizes from our sponsor Sculpey Products!

 Calling All Polymer Clay Teachers!!!!!